This page provides information on key contributors to the PSR Scheme.

 Department of Health website: www.health.gov.au

-The Department of Human Services (DHS) is responsible for the administration of payments relating to the Medicare and Pharmaceutical Benefits schemes.
-PSR may seek Medicare and PBS data from DHS when investigating a practitioner under review.
+Services Australia is responsible for the administration of payments relating to the Medicare and Pharmaceutical Benefits schemes.

 Professional Organisations and Registration Bodies